 Yes!
 Please take as many pictures as you would like while you are here on the farm.
 You can tag us @lavenderfarming in your pictures.
 If you would like to schedule a photo session with a photographer, you can do that online athttps://indigolavender.com/photo-sessions/

 Do you have to pay to enter the farm?

-Yes, entrance to the farm is $5.00 to Buzz About, $15 for UPick.
+Yes, entrance to the farm is $7.50 for admission, $18 for UPick effective July 5, 2021.
 Discounts for Seniors and Veterans at the door.